emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 Authors : Ludmilla Penarrubia, Nicolas Pinon, Emmanuel Roux, Eduardo Enrique Davila Serrano, Jean-Christophe Richard, Maciej Orkisz and David Sarrut.

-## This repository has two usages :
+## This repository has several usages :

  1- Use our trained model on the data we provide, as a proof of concept.